 Swan Inn Monks Eleigh Pub Suffolk

 Imagine a picture postcard pretty, thatched pub on the Green in the middle of a stunning village offering the best local produce, and you have imagined The Swan Inn, Monks Eleigh.
 Close to Lavenham, this traditional country pub prides itself on its local, British & sustainable produce at the heart of their Farm to Fork philosophy.
 They also have a speciality Wine Cellar too!
 You can enjoy local specialities, some home smoked, in the outdoor seating and eating areas during the Summer months, or by the open fires during the Autumn and Winter.
-Find out more by clicking on the link above.
+Find out more by clicking here.

 The Hadleigh Ram

 The Hadleigh Ram in the picture postcard town of Hadleigh is another ‘must’ for visitors.
 Stroll around the town and admire the Guildhall and many other treats, and work up an appetite for a first class pub meal at the Ram.
 This restaurant and bar, now owned by Stuart Inns, has a certain ‘Suffolk ale house’ charm and offers informal, yet comfortable dining areas.
 Open from 10am for Brunch, lunch and dinner, the Ram uses seasonal local ingredients to create ever changing delicious menus.
 Their ‘Gin & Mix List’ using artisan gins distilled throughout the UK is also well worth a try.